microsoft/Ironclad/ironfleet/README.md

   `dotnet src/Dafny/Distributed/Services/RSL/build/IronfleetShell.dll 127.0.0.1 4001 127.0.0.1 4002 127.0.0.1 4003 127.0.0.1 4001`
   `dotnet src/Dafny/Distributed/Services/RSL/build/IronfleetShell.dll 127.0.0.1 4001 127.0.0.1 4002 127.0.0.1 4003 127.0.0.1 4002`
   `dotnet src/Dafny/Distributed/Services/RSL/build/IronfleetShell.dll 127.0.0.1 4001 127.0.0.1 4002 127.0.0.1 4003 127.0.0.1 4003`
-  `dotnet src/IronRSLClient/bin/Release/net5.0/IronRSLClient.dll 127.0.0.1 127.0.0.1 4001 127.0.0.1 4002 127.0.0.1 4003 1 10`
+  `dotnet src/IronRSLClient/bin/Release/net5.0/IronRSLClient.dll nthreads=10 duration=30 clientport=6000 initialseqno=0`

+The first three are the RSL servers, and the latter is the client.
 The client's output will primarily consist of reports of the time needed for each request.

+Note that until you stop all the RSL servers, each client endpoint is expected to use strictly increasing sequence numbers.
+So, if you run the client program multiple times, use a different clientip or use a clientport such that [clientport, clientport + nthreads) doesn't overlap with that of previous runs.
+Or, use an initialseqno greater than the last sequence number any previous client run reported using.

-Note that the servers use non-blocking network receives, so they may be slow to respond to Ctrl-C.
+Note also that the servers use non-blocking network receives, so they may be slow to respond to Ctrl-C.

 ## IronKV